ManvikPasula/NeuralNetFromScratch/README.md

 The supported activation functions ReLU, sigmoid, tanh, and softmax.
 Note that softmax must be paired with cross-entropy loss and should only be used on the last layer.
 The supported regularization is L2 Regularization, with dropout on its way.
 The supported loss functions are MSE and cross-entropy.
 Note that cross-entropy must be paired with the softmax activation function in the last layer.

+_Note: The code was originally implemented in Google Colab.
+Thus, it uses an import from google.colab to link a Google Drive.
+Make sure to remove that if you are not using Colab._